* New flash- Black Moon is being reuploaded.

 “Are you sure you’re not going to cry out for help?
 I could be a monster?”

-“But I could of even tried to trick you into coming close.”
+“But, I could have even tried to trick you into coming close.”

-“Then you would not have told me your plans.
+“Then you would not have told me about your plans.
 Little girl, what is your name?”